-layer-method Possible choices: dir.d, disable, auto Set the layer type used by SOURCE.
-Additional description provided in in the combine command.Note that 'auto' is no longer supported as of v0.10. -I,include Name or pattern of layers to include. -E,exclude Name or pattern of layers to exclude from the target.
+layer-method Possible choices: dir.d, disable Set the layer type used by SOURCE.
+Additional description provided in in the combine command. -I,include Name or pattern of layers to include. -E,exclude Name or pattern of layers to exclude from the target.